Forester93/riddle-me-quiz/README.md

 • Linked the radio buttons together.
 • Enhanced the display of some of the elements.
 • Added comments to the css file.

+### Fourth Commit

+• Added grading functionality to the code.
+• Added saving scores functionality to the code.
+• Added retrieving scores functionality to the code.
+• Added reset score functionality to the code.
+• Added screenshot of the assets.